• About

 25 Saturday Aug 2018

-Posted by Dave Gardner in Spiritual Saturday
+Posted Spiritual Saturday

-“The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
+in“The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.
 Where then do I look for good and evil?
 Not to uncontrollable externals, but within myself to the choices that are my own…” – Epictetus

 Found at https://dailystoic.com/stoic-quotes/